aoyewol2/aoyewol2/README.md

 ## Hi there, I'm Ashley 👋
 ### About me 🎮
-I'm a first year computer science student at Western University.
-I'm an aspriring web and software developer.
-I'm currently at the beginner level of programming and in the process of exploring my different interests within tech.
-I'm most interested in web dev, game development and product design.
+I'm a first year computer science student at Western University interested in web dev, game development and product design.
-A few of my hobbies outside of coding is video editing, graphic design and occassionally gaming!

 |💪 My main skills:        | ⚙️ Currently learning: |
 |------------------------|---------------------|